leoiii12/my-vscode-hybris-tools/ROADMAP.md

    e.g. SELECT  lp_t0.p_name  FROM hktvvariantproductlp lp_t0 WHERE ((lp_t0.LANGPK =? )) AND (lp_t0.ITEMTYPEPK=? )
 5. Relation source and targe suggestions and completion

-### Syntax Checking

-1. Incorrect syntax should be underlined red

 ## Misc

 1. Convert fsql to sql and Fill in params